-The Sphinx temple sits on a is built from the same blocks of limestone as the Sphinx itself and the valley temple of Khafre leading many to suggest that the Sphinx is contemporaneous with Khafre's pyramid complex.
+The Sphinx temple is built from the same blocks of limestone as the Sphinx itself and the valley temple of Khafre leading many to suggest that the Sphinx is contemporaneous with Khafre's pyramid complex.
 These blocks are of relatively poor quality and have eroded badly.
 This temple is very similar in layout to Khafre's mortuary temple.
 The two entrances in the eastern face, are lined with pink granite.
 It is thought that the builders planned in covering all of the external walls in granite, but the building was unfinished so the poorer quality limestone blocks were open to the elements and so were badly damaged.
 The inside of the Sphinx temple was paved in alabaster and clad in fine Tura limestone, alabaster and granite.

 The eroded limestone core of the temple is all that remains now.
 From this we know that it featured a central open air court paved with alabaster with an altar in the centre.
 The court was surrounded by a pillared colonnade with a series of large recesses in the eastern and western walls to hold cult statues.
 The temple seems to have had two sanctuaries, one in the east and the other in the west.
 This level of symmetry was unconventional for its time leading to much speculation on the form of worship intended to be carried out in the temple